Frequently Asked Questions

 Often we describe kennel cough as being similar to cold or flu with kids in school.
 It is an airborne upper respiratory ailment that is easily transferable between dogs in close contact, which makes it very susceptible to get in the kennel environment.
 Often dogs that come down with it will cough, sneeze, or throw up some foamy liquid.
 Some dogs do not show signs of it at all but still carry the virus, which makes it even more difficult to ensure that it is not brought into the kennel.
 One dog that is not showing any signs can come in one day and infect the kennel with it.

 When dogs receive the vaccine they are getting the live virus put into their system, sometimes dogs will come down with a minor case of the virus after vaccination.
-They are also more susceptible to getting the virus as well as giving the virus in this state.
-So to protect the dogs already staying with us as well as yours, we ask that you make sure your pet is updated at least 7-10 days before coming into board if they need to get it updated.
+Since they are more susceptible to getting the virus as well as giving the virus during this time frame, we ask that you make sure your pet is updated at least 14 days prior to coming in to board, this also protects the dogs already staying with us as well as yours.
 You may always get it updated further in advance as long as it is good through that boarding stay.

 Sadly, the vaccine does not guarantee that your dog will never get a strand of the virus.
 Like the flu there are so many different strands of the virus that they could still get a case of it.
 The virus helps to ensure that the dogs do not get the worst case they can.